Archer DAO Governance Token One Day Volume Hits $1.08 Million (ARCH)

-Archer DAO Governance Token (CURRENCY:ARCH) traded flat against the US dollar during the 24 hour period ending at 20:00 PM ET on January 26th.
-In the last seven days, Archer DAO Governance Token has traded flat against the US dollar.
-Archer DAO Governance Token has a total market capitalization of $33.25 million and approximately $1.08 million worth of Archer DAO Governance Token was traded on exchanges in the last day.
-One Archer DAO Governance Token coin can currently be purchased for $2.51 or 0.00005559 BTC on exchanges.
+Archer DAO Governance Token (CURRENCY:ARCH) traded flat against the dollar during the twenty-four hour period ending at 19:00 PM E.T. on January 27th.
+One Archer DAO Governance Token coin can currently be bought for approximately $2.51 or 0.00005559 BTC on major cryptocurrency exchanges.
+Archer DAO Governance Token has a market cap of $33.25 million and $1.08 million worth of Archer DAO Governance Token was traded on exchanges in the last 24 hours.
+In the last seven days, Archer DAO Governance Token has traded flat against the dollar.

 - Interlude (ISH) traded flat against the dollar and now trades at $0.0060 or 0.00000009 BTC.